 The Aesthetic of Wood

-The design firm looked at other operable glass walls, but chose NanaWall because it “is one of the only companies that offers a wood finish” of exceptional quality, says Ng.
-The firm needed to match the other walnut stains on the floorboards, shelves, and counterpaces.
+The design firm looked at other operable glass walls, but chose NanaWall because it “is one of the few companies that offers a wood finish” of exceptional quality, says Ng.
+The firm needed to match the other walnut stains on the floorboards, shelves, and counter spaces.
 Ng further comments, “After looking at its competitors, we saw that NanaWall had the best wood options.”
 Moreover, the team and Charles Sparks – a firm known for visual branding – was impressed with NanaWall’s presentation, particularly because they came in with a wide array of wood samples.

 When the NanaWall opening is completely retracted, customers and staff become occupants of the extraordinary interior civic space DLK created in the waiting room.
 The cathedral ceilings, expansive natural lighting and arching vaults are a relaxing setting to sip warm coffee and read The Chicago Tribune.